maks-io/multi-repository/README.md

 The following is a mixture of important improvements and nice-to-have features.

-- **Linking via UI** - as mentioned above, the current prototype does not allow the user to link items via the user interface.
 - **1:1 linking for users/people** - it is currently possible to link one github user to multiple tiss people.
   We could therefore link the github user of `Bernhard Gößwein` to his tiss entry, but also to the tiss entry of some completely different person, at the same time.
   This is just an example, this also goes for other platforms.
 - **List users as one unit** - since some result columns represent people, it could be nice to display linked people of different platforms as one unique card.
   Example: take `Bernhard Gößwein` again - we could display his tiss entry, his GitLab user as well as his GitHub user inside one single card, for instance.
 - The **property `identifier`**, that is being used across both applications, should be assigned/created as soon as possible - meaning after results come back from the external apis, in search step 1.
-- There is some **code redundancy** in server and webclient.
-Appropriate tools (like [lerna](https://github.com/lerna/lerna)) would allow us to use code sharing mechanisms.
 - Maybe **hide the source tags** - they currently show if an object was found in step 1 or in step 2 of the search.
   This is helpful during development - but maybe not needed for end users.
 - **Transitive relation logic** - currently the server only considers the search results of step 1, when looking for corresponding links.
   Any object, that gets added during step 2 (individual fetching because not included in results of step 1) does not have its links checked, for now.